Dick DeBartolo

-Dick DeBartolo (born October 19, 1945) is an American writer, most famous for writing for Mad.
-He is occasionally referred to as "Mad's Maddest Writer," this being a twist on Don Martin's former status as "Mad's Maddest Artist."
+Dick DeBartolo (born October 19, 1940) is an American writer, most famous for writing for Mad.
+He is occasionally referred to as "Mad's Maddest Writer", this being a twist on Don Martin's former status as "Mad's Maddest Artist".
 DeBartolo served as the magazine's "Creative Consultant" from 1984 to 2009.
 He is also known for his work on Match Game in the 1960s and 1970s.

 Career

 Mad long spaced out DeBartolo's articles to ensure that at least one appeared in every issue.
 From 1966 to 2019, new DeBartolo material appeared in 459 consecutive issues, dating back to 1966.
-This is tied for the longest such streak with Sergio Aragonés (whose streak is active).
+This is the second longest such streak behind only Sergio Aragonés (whose streak is active).

 DeBartolo has written well over 250 television or film parodies for the magazine, easily the most by any Mad writer.

 DeBartolo recounted his first-ever experience submitting material to Mad in 1961: